A period (menstruation) is normal vaginal bleeding that is a natural part of a healthy monthly cycle for a person with a uterus and ovaries.

 If the egg is not fertilized, your body no longer needs the thicker lining of the uterus, so it starts to break down and is eventually expelled, along with some blood, from your vagina.
 This is your period, and once it’s over, the process starts all over again.

-The way that women experience their periods vary widely.
-It’s important that you communicate with your doctor and gynecologist if you have concerns about:
+The way that women experience their periods varies widely.
+It’s important that you communicate with your healthcare provider if you have concerns about: